 As many travel articles and posts have noticed, airlines are making an increasingly large part of their revenue from change fees.
 Which, while sometimes irritating, is certainly their right.

-Last summer I wrote about the Customs and Border Patrol’s (CBP) program to randomly search and seize laptops, digital cameras, cellphones and other electronic devices at the border, without warrants, reasonable suspicion or probable cause.
+Ned discusses the latest news about the Customs and Border Patrol’s program to randomly search and seize laptops, digital cameras, cellphones and other electronic devices at the border, without warrants, reasonable suspicion or probable cause, and what travelers can do to protect their privacy and security.

-Lufthansa may drop cargo fleet if night flight ban
+Lufthansa may drop its cargo fleet if a night flight ban is enacted.